azamb/docs-engineering-matrix/tech.md

 #### Engineer 1

-- Consistently creates reasonable sized pull requests that contain description of changes and testing conducted.
+- Consistently creates small pull requests that contain descriptions of changes and testing conducted.
 - Consistently responds constructively and respectfully in comments in pull requests.

 ##### Examples

-- Knows when and how to make use of git rebase
+- Knows when and how to use `git rebase` from the `main` branch.
+- Knows when and how to squash commits in a feature branch.
-- Capable of resolving merge conflicts in a feature branch
+- Knows when and how to resolve merge conflicts in a feature branch.

 #### Senior